joaoinez/slivers.nvim/README.md

 ## Roadmap

-- [ ] Adding JSON linting and autoformatting
 - [ ] Adding [Neotest](https://github.com/nvim-neotest/neotest) to handle testing
 - [ ] Writing more comments throught the code
 - [ ] Making some functionality more modular by better checking for any other plugins its using
 - [ ] Adding Hyprland lang support
+- [ ] Adding functions for picker operations